HDBC-17705110-MDBS/HandsOnLabs/src/guide2.md

 <iframe width="100%" height="400" src="https://www.youtube.com/embed/AtlRPFuWgPs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 ```

 The above command will open a text editor called `nano`.
 This means you are now editing the contents of the `credentials` file.
-I know this may be a bit confusing but try to imagin you are just editing a text file with Microsoft Word, the difference is we are going to do it only using the terminal, which means there isn't graphical user interface and we can only use our keyobard.
+I know this may be a bit confusing but try to imagine you are just editing a text file with Microsoft Word, the difference is we are going to do it only using the terminal, which means there isn't a graphical user interface and we can only use our keyobard.
 You should see something like this:

 ![AWS Dashboard](./figs/guide02/nano-blank.png)